Get that fat 808 bass sound in your tracks with this simple tutorial to make your own custom sub in FL Studio.

 You can bring the tension up for a bit more grit if you like.
 Drag the circle in the middle of your wave up for a sharper curve.
 Give it a try and see which sound you prefer.
 Remember, you can go off track at any point to experiment and make your sound your own.

 Now it’s time to refine our sound and get the 808 bass that suits your track best.
 Head back to the OP 1 window and select the volume tab which should open straight to the envelope.
-Enable the envelope by clicking the hollow button in the bottom right.
+Enable the envelope by clicking the hollow button in the bottom left, to the left of the knobs.
 It should fill and then your waveform’s internal space should go softly red.

 Now, we’ll guide you through the shape of a classic 808 sound but here is where you can really play with the dimensions to decide what works best for the sound you’re after.